Views of the castle

 Chronicles report that when the Arabs conquered Persia they found that some royal palaces were decorated with series of portraits of Sassanid rulers.
 This might have influenced the decoration of the apse of Qasr al-Hamra with the portraits of six foreign kings paying tribute to the Caliph (whose portrait has been defaced).

-The figures of female dancers which complete the decoration of the hall were perhaps prompted by mosaics such as the Aphrodite and the Artemis of Philippopolis, where the bosom of the goddesses was given special emphasis.
+The figures of female dancers which complete the decoration of the hall were perhaps prompted by floor mosaics such as those which decorated Roman houses and villas, e.g. at Philippopolis.

 Fresco in the bath (another one can be seen in the image used as background for this page)

 The bath adjoining the main hall, although very small, was divided into the three sections (calidarium, tepidarium and frigidarium) of Roman baths.
-Its decoration could be interpreted as having a sexual connotation, but the nakedness of the women depicted on some walls could be motivated by the desire to imitate the classic tradition of placing statues of naked gods and goddesses in public baths.
+Its decoration could be interpreted as having a sexual connotation, but the nakedness of the women depicted on some walls could be motivated by the desire to imitate the classic tradition of placing statues of naked gods or heroes in public baths, e.g. at Terme di Caracalla in Rome.

 Ceiling of one of the bath rooms